nickmeinhold/apple-sign-in-flutter-firebase/FIREBASE_SETUP.md

 hit Next to skip through the rest

-You can add `GoogleService-Info.plist` to the project at `ios/Runner`, but it's better to open XCode and move the file into the `Runner/Runner` section so the `project.pbxproj` file picks up the change.
+You can add `GoogleService-Info.plist` to the project at `ios/Runner`, but it's better to open XCode and move the file into the `Runner/Runner` section so the change gets picks up and added to the `project.pbxproj` file.

 Remember to add the file to `.gitignore`